ncatlab/nlab-content/pages/2/8/5/0/582/content.md

 Use the [above lemma](#CokernelPairLemma).

 If $i: X \to Y$ is a subspace embedding, then we form the cokernel pair $(i_1, i_2)$ by taking the [[pushout]] of $i$ against itself (in the category of sets, and using the quotient topology on a disjoint sum).
 The equalizer of that pair is the set-theoretic equalizer of that pair of functions endowed with the subspace topology.
 Since monos in $Set$ are regular, we get the function $i$ back with the subspace topology.
 This completes the proof.
 =--

 +-- {: .un_prop}
 ###### Proposition

-In [[Grp]], the monics are (up to [[isomorphism]]) the inclusions of [[subgroup]]s, and every monomorphism is regular
+In [[Grp]], the monics are (up to [[isomorphism]]) the inclusions of [[subgroup]]s, and every monomorphism is regular =--

-=-

 This is more difficult to prove than in the preceding cases.
 (See exercise 7H of Adamek, Herrlich, Strecker, _Abstract and Concrete Categories_.)
 In contrast, the [[normal monomorphisms]] (where one of the morphisms $d \to e$ is required to be the [[zero morphism]]) are the inclusions of [[normal subgroups]].

 +-- {: .proof}
 ###### Proof

-A proof ought to proceed along similar lines as above for $Top$, where the cokernel pair is given by an amalgamated coproduct or free product.
+A proof ought to proceed along similar lines as above for $Top$, where the cokernel pair is given by an amalgamated coproduct or [[free product]].
 =--

 ## In an $(\infty,1)$-category {#Infty1Version}